Here’s a quick look at subject pronouns in English, with a handy list and some easy examples to show you how they work. Let’s dive in…

 So, as you can probably guess…the subject pronoun replaces the subject of a sentence.

-Look at the pictures, which sentence sounds better?
+Look at the pictures below, which sentence sounds better to you?

 I think we can all agree that sentence B sounds better, it’s not repetitive and it flows.
 Sentence B replaces the noun ‘my house’ with the subject pronoun ‘it’ to avoid repetition.